-UK families provide £39 billion worth of unpaid care for elderly parents each year.
-Many will move their parents in with them to offer permanent, affordable care.
-But there are many factors to consider first, writes Sarah Coles.
+Caring for an elderly relative costs on average £5,545 a year, new research suggests.
+Many families will move their parents in with them to offer permanent, affordable care.
+But there are many factors to consider first.

 Carers are vital to older people, but there just aren’t enough for everyone, meaning many families must care for their elderly parents themselves at home.

 Unfortunately, this can come at an enormous emotional and financial cost.

 The reasons why adult offspring don’t want to put their family into formal residential care can be complex and varied.